smagicld/xiaoxiangBMS/README.md

 not yet, this will come with V2.

 ## My BMS can not be found
-check if it is connected correctly.
-Can you find it with another Bluetooth device?
+check if it is connected correctly. make sure no other application is currently using your bluetooth battery! can you find it with another Bluetooth device?

 ## I have found a bug
 Please create an issue on github.
 [Create Issue](https://github.com/smagicld/xiaoxiangBMS/issues)